Secularization (church property): German mediatization

-Secularization of monastic estates in Romania
+Romania: secularization of monastic estates

 The Secularization of Monastic Estates in Romania refers to the confiscation of large estates owned and operated by the Eastern Orthodox Church in Romania.
 The land confiscated was utilized for land reform and agriculture.
 By confiscating monastery lands, the boyars of Romania were able to keep their estates intact while still developing the infrastructure of Romania.

 The law that enacted the secularization of monastic estates in Romania was approved by the Parliament of Romania and brought about in December 1863 by Domnitor Alexandru Ioan Cuza.

 Romania was then known as the Romanian United Principalities.

 The monasteries were untaxed and as they composed ¼ of Romania's land, the inability to tax these lands and the Church's ownership had negative effects on the state's ability to generate revenue.

+Switzerland

+In Switzerland, secularization affected only the Catholic Church, particularly the dioceses and monasteries, and took place in two main phases.
+The first, in the 16th century, accompanied the Reformation: cantons and allied territories that adopted the new faith took over the property of monasteries, chapters, and churches throughout their territories, often after voluntary cessions by religious superiors sympathetic to the Reformation.
+Liturgical objects were melted down as coinage metal, while churches and conventual buildings were either demolished or converted to secular uses such as schools, granaries, or hospitals.
+The ecclesiastical lordships of monasteries and bishoprics were dissolved or curtailed, altering the balance of power within the Confederacy.

+A second phase took place between 1770 and 1870, driven by the Enlightenment, liberalism, and radicalism.
+The first measures targeted the Jesuit order after its suppression in 1773.
+With the Helvetic Revolution of 1798, religious institutions lost their seigneurial rights and most of their property at a stroke, and all ecclesiastical states disappeared.
+Although the Act of Mediation of 1803 and the Federal Pact of 1815 guaranteed the continued existence of monasteries, individual cantons proceeded with further suppressions, including St. Gall (1805) and Pfäfers (1838).

+The dispute culminated in the 1841 Aargau Monastery Dispute, when the canton of Aargau suppressed all eight of its monasteries; the Federal Diet eventually required the restoration of the four women's convents, but the confessional tensions it generated contributed to the Sonderbund War of 1847.
+After the liberal victory, further cantons secularized their monasteries, and the Special Provisions of the Federal Constitution of 1874 prevented the re-establishment of suppressed houses until their repeal in 1973.
+Taken together, these processes resulted in the largest transfer of property in Swiss history.